Constraining a companion of the galactic center black hole, Sgr A*: Other bounds on a companion

 In the right panel of Fig.\ \ref{fig:GravityCompare}, we have plotted in red the analytic bounds for both an outer companion and for an inner companion with quadrupole perturbations.
 Between these two curves, we argue that no companions should exist (and our numerical integrations find none), while the GRAVITY analysis shows a number of candidate companions.
 Above the ``outer companion'' curve, both analyses agree on the presence of companions compatible with the observations.
 The GRAVITY analysis actually goes beyond our study, showing that such outer companions may have a destabilizing effect on the S-star cluster, thus providing additional potential constraints on their existence.

 Additional bounds on a hypothetical companion have resulted from limits on the wobble of Sgr A* relative to the distant quasars, and from studies of the effect of a companion on the distribution of inclinations of the S-star cluster.
 These primarily exclude high mass companions ($> 2000 \,M_\odot$) exterior to the orbit of S0-2.
 Figure 13 of \citet{Gualandris+09} presents a summary of those bounds. \citet{Zhang+23} placed bounds using a stability criterion for non-hierarchical triple systems, arguing that certain companions could induce changes in the semimajor axis of S0-2 of order unity within the lifetime of the star.
-The resulting bound is consistent with the excluded region in Fig.\ \ref{fig:numerical}, though somewhat weaker (i.e. to the right).
+The resulting bound is consistent with the excluded region in Fig.\ \ref{fig:numerical}, though somewhat weaker (i.e. to the right). \citet{2011ApJ...735...57B} discussed bounds that could be achieved using millimeter very long baseline interferometry.